 Each PNC should provide the MDSC a topology abstraction of the domain’s network topology.

 Each PNC provides topology abstraction of its own domain topology independently from each other and therefore it is possible that different PNCs provide different types of topology abstractions.

-As an example, we can assume that:

-PNC1 provides a white topology abstraction (likewise use case 1 described in section 4.2)

-PNC2 provides a type A grey topology abstraction
+The MPI operates on the abstract topology regardless on the type of abstraction provided by the PNC.

+In order to analyze how the MPI operates on abstract topologies independently from the topology abstraction provided by each PNC and, therefore, that that different PNCs can provide different topology abstractions, it is assumed that:

+PNC1 provides a topology abstraction which exposes at the MPI an abstract node and an abstract link for each physical node and link within network domain 1

+PNC2 provides a topology abstraction which exposes at the MPI a single abstract node (representing the whole network domain) with abstract links representing only the inter-domain physical links

-PNC3 provides a type B grey topology abstraction, with two abstract nodes (AN31 and AN32).
+PNC3 provides a topology abstraction which exposes at the MPI two abstract nodes (AN31 and AN32).
 They abstract respectively nodes S31+S33 and nodes S32+S34.
 At the MPI, only the abstract nodes should be reported: the mapping between the abstract nodes (AN31 and AN32) and the physical nodes (S31, S32, S33 and S34) should be done internally by the PNC.

 The MDSC should be capable to glue together these different abstract topologies to build its own view of the multi-domain network topology.
 This might require proper administrative configuration or other mechanisms (to be defined/analysed).